 Some select quotes from the posts of an over-confident and over-tired undergrad student:

 Ragged glass lines cut through the shell while the panelled facets create an exciting ceiling space.
 Inside is where the architecture is acting at its fullest effect: it makes superb use of the geology motifs without the burden of having to produce a unified image-byte.
-However, this singular image is exactly what the building set out to produce, and is the basis upon which it will be remembered and judged. ...The Rock sets out to create a very literal iconography.
+However, this singular image is exactly what the building set out to produce, and is the basis upon which it will be remembered and judged. …The Rock sets out to create a very literal iconography.
 But in executing this, it has disregarded context and created an abstract aesthetic that defies the singular premise, ultimately failing at its literal and metaphoric agenda.
-It is like a Big Duck that doesn't sell poultry, or a Bilbao without the beautiful ambiguity.
-The design of building itself may succeed, but the design of The Rock has been misshapen, misplaced and misinterpreted.
+It is like a Big Duck that doesn’t sell poultry, or a Bilbao without the beautiful ambiguity.
+The design of the building itself may succeed, but the design of The Rock has been misshapen, misplaced and misinterpreted.

 Spread across several pages, the notes were mostly comprised of a series of diagrams that perfectly rationalised the design intent of Toomath.
 There were daily calendars — rendered as pie graphs — that displayed the schedules and requirements of each inhabitant throughout the day.
 Following from that was a series of clustered bubbles and initials that progressively planned the arrangement of spaces; eventually crystallising into the rectilinear cells that comprise the completed house.
 A box plot measured the levels of sun exposure against the needs of each space’s function and time of occupation.
 A histogram deformed into protractor, becoming a hemispherical sun path that deduced the orientations required for each of the rooms.